Momentum spirals in multiphoton pair production revisited: Spirals for fields with relative phase

-In this section, we study the effects of time delay with different cycles in pulse on the momentum vortices in multiphoton pair production by two counter-rotating fields with relative carrier envelope phase $\Delta\phi=\phi_2-\phi_1=0$.
+In this section, we study the effects of time delay with different cycles in pulse on the momentum spirals in multiphoton pair production by two counter-rotating fields with relative carrier envelope phase $\Delta\phi=\phi_2-\phi_1=0$.

 We know that the time delay is fixed in previous study \cite{Li:2019hzi}, but now we explore how the momentum spectrum changes in the case of varying time delay.
-Before presenting our new findings in detail, the symmetry of the momentum spectrum in the case $T=0$ is briefly discussed.
+Before presenting our findings in detail, the symmetry of the momentum spectrum in the case $T=0$ is briefly discussed.
 When $N=4$, the effects of $T$ on the momentum spectra in the polarization plane for two counter-rotating fields are shown in Fig.~\ref{2}.
 For $T=0$, one can see that the momentum spectrum presents four bright curved moon-shaped structures and has a good axisymmetry in the $q_{x}$ and $q_{y}$ directions, see Fig.~\ref{2}(a).
 Since the momentum distribution is mainly related to the total energy of particle $\Omega(\mathbf{q},t)=\sqrt{m^{2}+(\mathbf{q}-e\mathbf{A}(t))^{2}}=\sqrt{m^{2}+(q_{x}-eA_{x}(t))^{2}+(q_{y}-eA_{y}(t))^{2}}$, and only in the case of $T=0$, $A_{x}(t)$ is an odd function with respect to $t$ while $A_{y}(t)=0$.
 Therefore, under time reversal, the time $t$ and the momentums $q_{x}$ and $q_{y}$ change sign, $\Omega(\mathbf{q},t)$ still stays invariant, which ensures a good axisymmetry of the momentum spectrum.
 Once $T=\tau$, the symmetry in the $q_{x}$ direction still exists, but the symmetry in the $q_{y}$ direction gradually disappears.